eimis1990/visma-tech-assistant/11Labs Agent/documents-agent-conversation-goal.md

 - User asks for Expense Compensations
 - User asks for Parental Leave
 - User asks for Termination documents

+**⚠️ CRITICAL: Call the tool EVERY TIME they ask, even if:**
+- You already opened it earlier in this conversation
+- You think they still have it open
+- They're asking for the same document again
+- You just opened it a moment ago

+**Why?** The user might have closed the modal popup, so you must open it again!

 ### How to Use It